The perfect package for beginners, from kids to grown ups.

 Binoculars are a great way to begin your astronomy adventure.
 They are easy to use, it's simple to find your way around, and you can see a surprising amount of interesting and beautiful objects.

-We have also included one of the best guides to the night sky, the Stars and Planets Nature Guide.
+We have also included one of the best guides to the night sky, the Stars and Planets Nature Guide and the NZ Astronomcial Yearbook to guide you on the highlight of our skies.

 The quality 50mm optics and anti-reflection coatings give you a bright view with a wide field of view for stargazing.
 Focussing is easy and precise with the central 'slow focus' mechanism.